 - 3 tips for building customer relationships through marketing

-- 3 customer relations examples from real-life companies
+- 3 customer relationship examples from real-life companies

-Customer relations are the most valuable currency you can have in today’s volatile economy.
+Customer relationships are the most valuable currency you can have in today’s volatile economy.
 To understand why, let’s look at a few market trends that are causing it.